neuroinformatics-unit/movement/docs/source/getting_started/installation.md

 conda create -n movement-env -c conda-forge movement conda activate movement-env
 ```
+This will install all dependencies, including [napari](napari:),
+which provides the GUI for movement.
 :::
 :::{tab-item} Pip
 Create and activate an environment with some prerequisites: